Feature: Relationship-based Access Control (ReBAC)

 A business can specify conditions to determine when to give a user access to their products, i.e. to authorize the user.
 These conditions, or rules, form the business policy and can be based on user attributes, product attributes, relationships, user consent, and many other types of information.

 “To view a product of type premium the user must be a paying customer.”

 “To receive monthly newsletters, the user must consent to the use of their email address by company X.”

 “To view a confidential document the user must be a doctor and the owner of the document must have given their consent.”

 “To update a medical document the user must be a doctor or a nurse and must have a caring relationship with the subject of the document.”

 “To use a smart device the user must be the owner or have a relationship with the owner.”

-Applying a business policy consistently within a microservice-based architecture poses some challenges: each individual component must know which user is interacting with it and which authorisations are to be granted.
-To simplify application design and to make applications independent of policy evolutions, authorisation can be performed externally.
-Thisensures consistency between applications, ensures security, and allows for scalability.
+Applying a business policy consistently within a microservice-based architecture poses some challenges: each individual component must know which user is interacting with it and which authorizations are to be granted.
+To simplify application design and to make applications independent of policy evolutions, authorization can be performed externally.
+This ensures consistency between applications, ensures security, and allows for scalability.

-Scaled Access offers help with this so-called Externalised Authorisation by providing an API-based system to:
+Scaled Access offers help with this so-called Externalized Authorization by providing an API-based system to: